© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Craig y Ganllwyd Cairn and Cist is a scheduled monument protected by Cadw under reference ME221.
 View the official record →

-Craig y Ganllwyd Cairn and Cist is a prehistoric platform cairn located in Meirionnydd, Wales, dating to the Bronze Age.
+Craig y Ganllwyd Cairn and Cist is a prehistoric platform cairn located in Meirionnydd, Wales, designated as a scheduled ancient monument under the reference SAM ME221.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME221.

 Craig y Ganllwyd Cairn and Cist dates from the prehistoric period, and is classified as a platform cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Craig y Ganllwyd Cairn and Cist is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME221.